a-mcf/DnnLab/readme.md

 vagrant up
 ```

-Community Repositories:
+## External Dependencies
+The following external dependencies are called during deployment.
+### PowerShell Gallery
-(reference / link here)
+(reference / links here)

-### Todo:
+### Chocolatey
+(links to packages here)

+## Todo / Known Issues:
-- Pester tests.
+- Add Pester tests.
 For now, integration only.
 Should run after system provisioning.
 - AppVeyor support?
 - Start work on automating DNN internals / settings.
     - Add DNN portal support.
 Currently IIS configuration is supported, but DNN is not modified.
+    - Figure out an easy way to load modules.
 - Consider switching to a build with SQL Express built in?
 - Consider adding a shortcut to http://localhost to the vagrant user's desktop.